Choose

 How long does it take to pay back the EV premium with fuel savings?

-At May 2026 worst-case diesel prices (R40/L), the fuel cost difference between a BYD Atto 3 and a Toyota Fortuner 2.8 GD-6 is approximately R43,793 per year.
-Including a R15,000 home charger installation, the break-even point against that annual saving is roughly 4.1 months.
+At May 2026 mid-range diesel prices (R35/L), the fuel cost difference between a BYD Atto 3 and a Toyota Fortuner 2.8 GD-6 is approximately R37,418 per year.
+Including a R15,000 home charger installation, the break-even point against that annual saving is roughly 4.8 months.
+At worst-case diesel pricing of R40/L, the annual saving exceeds R43,793 — meaning a R15,000 charger pays back in under 4.1 months.
 Even at April’s current diesel price of R26.11/L, the annual saving exceeds R26,000 — meaning a R15,000 charger pays back in under seven months.
 The budget case (Dolphin Surf vs VW Polo) reaches total cost parity within approximately three years.